SiboYang/auto-opt-out/README.md

 # Auto opt out tool

-Opt put your fees from minerva while your are brushing your teeth.
+Opt put your fees from minerva while you are brushing your teeth.
 Note: ***Please use this script only if you want to opt out all the fees in the "Student Fee Opt-outs" page***

 ## How to use